 Bud Test GUI

-A PyQt6 desktop client for engineers who need to manually interact with test hardware — send CAN frames, read Modbus registers, trigger test sequences — without writing code.
-Built for the test bench, not the browser.
+A PyQt6 desktop client for engineers who need to interact with test hardware from the bench — without living in the browser.

 Why This Matters Across Every Domain

 The traceability problem isn't embedded-specific.
 When I was automating web and API tests, the same gaps existed.
 When I was setting up mobile testing pipelines, the same gaps existed.
-The domain changes — CAN bus becomes REST, test benches become staging environments, dSPACE becomes Docker — but the fundamental need to trace a failing test back to a requirement, forward to a defect, and across to a release never changes.
+The domain changes — CAN bus becomes REST, test benches become staging environments, dSPACE becomes Docker — but the fundamental need to trace a failing test back to a requirement never changes.

-If a test fails and you can't answer "what requirement does this violate?" in under 10 seconds, your tooling has failed you — regardless of whether you're testing firmware, a web app, or a mobile interface.
+If a test fails and you can't answer "what requirement does this violate?" without opening three tools, your tooling has failed you — regardless of whether you're testing firmware, a web app, or a mobile interface.

 The Hard Parts